liuton23/ted_styled_conference_system/phase2/readme.txt

 Enter "Ad" or "ad" to add a speaker to an event.
 Enter "R" or "r" to remove an event.
 Enter "Re" or "re" to remove a speaker from an event.
+Enter "CH" or "ch" to change the event capacity of an event.
 Enter “b” or “B” to return to the account activities.